lammps/lammps/doc/src/fix_polarize.rst

 .. parsed-literal::

-   fix ID group-ID style nevery tolerance ...
+   fix ID group-ID style nevery tolerance

 * ID, group-ID are documented in :doc:`fix <fix>` command
 * style = *polarize/bem/gmres* or *polarize/bem/icc* or *polarize/functional*
-* Nevery = this fixed is invoked every this many timesteps
+* nevery = this fixed is invoked every this many timesteps
 * tolerance = the relative tolerance for the iterative solver to stop